aarush-paul/robots-hunter-repo/README.md

 ![Robots Hunter](https://i.ibb.co/wpTCqKB/Untitled.png)

+## Important Note
+This build is only for WIndows users.
+If you are a MacOS or Linux user, you can play the game [here](https://play.unity.com/mg/fps/webglbuild-328).

 ## Installation

 There's nothing much to install.
 Just download the [zip](https://github.com/aarush-paul/robots-hunter/releases/tag/v1.0.0) from the Release page and unzip the contents wherever you want the game to be saved.